MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-understanding-opportunities-and-data.md

 Opportunity type that is designed to know which customers are ready for the next step in their digital transformation based on usage patterns and behaviors of similar customers.
 Partners can discover opportunities to grow your business by upgrading customers to higher-value subscriptions.

 ### Models available by opportunity type

-Below are the data models currently available in Sales Advisor as recommendations by opportunity type.
+Below are the data models currently available in Sales Advisor as recommendations by opportunity category.

 | Opportunity model     | Opportunity category | Based on     | SKUs/Products covered     |
 |--------------------------------------|----------------------|------------------|--------------|